Cooperation and dependencies in multipartite systems: Conclusions

 \section{Conclusions}

-We have introduced a quantity, the multipartite dependence, in order to determine whether and by what amount cooperation between any subsystems brings additional information about the remaining subsystems.
-It is expected that this tool, which can be used in classical as well as in quantum domains, will be of broad relevance as it is directly calculable and has a clear interpretation.
-Furthermore, it offers an alternative to the characterization of multipartite properties via multipartite correlations.
+{ We have introduced a quantity, the multipartite dependence, as new tool for the characterisation of quantum states.
+It is surely the method of choice to determine whether and by what amount cooperation between any subsystems brings additional information about the remaining subsystems.
+It offers an extension to the characterization of multipartite properties via multipartite correlations.
+The dependence is directly calculable and has a clear interpretation.
+As such, several applications are identfied here clearly indicating its relevance for future studies in quantum communication and elsewhere.}